Only people who itemize deductions can claim the medical expense deduction

 For more help filing your taxes, read our guide to filing a tax return.

 You can use the medical expense deduction only for things you paid during the tax year.
-So if you get a big medical bill in December 2019 bill but don’t pay it until January 2020, you can only claim the expense on your 2020 tax return (which you file in early 2021).
+So if you get a big medical bill in December 2020 but don’t pay it until January 2021, you can only claim the expense on your 20201 tax return.

 Don’t forget to exclude expenses for which you received reimbursements.
 For example, you can’t include health insurance premiums you paid with the premium tax credit .